CMU-Senate/bylaws/bylaws.md

     #.
 An impeached Student Senator is not eligible to hold any Student Government position for the remainder of the full session during which they are impeached, unless they are elected to that position by the student body.
 #.
 Resignation:
     1. A Student Senator or Member-at-Large may resign from their position by submitting notice of their resignation, via e-mail, to the Chair of Student Senate.
 Upon notification, the relevant seat becomes vacant.
         a.
-Should the Chair of Student Senate wish to resign, s/he must submit notice of his or hertheir resignation to all members of the Student Senate Executive Committee.
+Should the Chair of Student Senate wish to resign, s/he must submit notice of his or her resignation to all members of the Student Senate Executive Committee.
 #.
 Vacant Student Senate Seats:
     1. Should a Student Senate seat become vacant, the Chair of Student Senate shall announce this vacancy, along with the deadline for receipt of petitions to fill the seat, at the first regular Student Senate meeting after which the seat becomes vacant.
     #.
 To become a candidate to fill a vacant seat, a member of the undergraduate student body must: